 Can I paint over gloss enamel?

-Yes, you will, however, sand the surface bit more thoroughly then if it is a latex semi-gloss paint.
+Yes, you will, however, sand the surface bit more thoroughly than if it is a latex semi-gloss paint.

-The reason being, enamel paints have a more durable finish than latex.
+The reason is enamel paints have a more durable finish than latex.